 Is Squarespace Cheaper Than Wix?

-Both have fantastic features when it comes to creating a blog, selling and more.
-Now, Wix does have a higher price than Squarespace for the lowest paid tier.
+Now, Wix does have a higher price than Squarespace for the lowest-paid tier.
+Both have fantastic features for creating a blog, selling, and more.
 But if you want a plan with more features, Wix will be the cheaper host.

 Why You Shouldn’t Use Squarespace?

-If you want to customize your site from the standard template on Squarespace, be careful.
+Be careful if you want to customize your site from the standard template on Squarespace.
 Squarespace won’t help you fix your site unless you stick with what they provide.
 So unless you know how to resolve stuff, you can’t make major customizations.

 Why You Shouldn’t Use Wix?

 Wix has developed in terms of SEO and other features, but it’s still far from perfect.
 First, you can’t export your site if you decide to leave Wix.
 Instead, you’ll have to build your website all over again when you choose a new builder.
-It does have some flexibility when it comes to designing, but you may need to switch to a different host in the future.
+It has some design flexibility, but you may need to switch to a different host in the future.

 And you should be able to do that without having to recreate what you had.
 Yes, you can adjust the desktop and mobile screen, but you should consider your reasons for selecting Wix to make sure you’ll be happy with it.